Wales 0-4 Denmark: Kasper Dolberg scores twice as Rob Page's side exit Euro 2020 and Danes march on

 - Denmark made two changes from their 4-1 win over Russia, with Kasper Dolberg and Jens Stryger replacing Daniel Wass and Yussuf Poulsen.

-Theo Delaney and Pierre-Emile Hojbjerg began to control the midfield and the excellent Mikkel Damsgaard began to combine dangerously with Dolberg.
+Theo Delaney and Pierre-Emile Hojbjerg began to control the midfield with help from Andreas Christensen, and the excellent Mikkel Damsgaard began to combine dangerously with Dolberg.

 It was that combination which yielded the opening goal as Damsgaard wriggled away from Ramsey and fed Dolberg, who finished brilliantly having been given too much space by Chris Mepham.